Zuboy/Screen.Scout/README.md

 Screen Scout harnesses the power of **Computer Vision** and **Large Language Models (LLM)** to give you detailed descriptions of any captured content on your screen.
 Whether you're identifying objects, solving errors, or learning something new, Screen Scout has you covered. 💡

 ---
+## 🌍 Let Screen Scout be your digital assistant! 🎉

 ## 🏆 Key Features